riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/data/arguments.rst.txt

     generation of train/validation/test datasets, one can pass a list of two strings corresponding to two dtypes that are assigned to the :attr:`Data.dtype_stored <DNNLikelihood.Data.dtype_stored>` and :attr:`Data.dtype_required <DNNLikelihood.Data.dtype_required>` attributes, respectively.
-    When importing a saved :class:`Data <DNNLikelihood.Data>` object, if a list of two dtypes is passed, then the first is ignored (is always fixed from the saved data) and only the second is assigned to the :attr:`Data.dtype_required <DNNLikelihood.Data.dtype_required>` attribute.
+    When importing a saved :mod:`Data <data>` object, if a list of two dtypes is passed, then the first is ignored (is always fixed from the saved data) and only the second is assigned to the :attr:`Data.dtype_required <DNNLikelihood.Data.dtype_required>` attribute.